mpereiraesaa/insta-project/README.md

 npm start
 ```

-This will trigger first the backend (build and then run) and it will run just after the frontend client which is running in dev mode by default.
+This will trigger first the backend (build and then run) and then the frontend client will load which is running in dev mode by default.

 We are running everything with SSL using some self-signed certificates, your web browser will obviously give you a warning about it, just ignore it and continue, the reason for this is that we need to use HTTPS domains when working with Instagram Basic Display API redirection handler.